 He was lawful chief of the Great Osage, but his hereditary right was unsurped by White Hair while Clermont was an infant.
 Pike asserts that both White Hair and Cashesegra were chiefs of the trader Pierre Chouteau's creating, and neither had the power or disposition to restrain their young men from the perpetration of an improper act, lest they should render themselves unpopular.

 This was evident during Pike's stay in their country, when White Hair's people left to war agaisnt the whites on the Arkansas River, the chief being powerless to restrain them.
-White Hair treated Pike with hospitality, and sent his son (also named White Hair) "a discontented young fellow, filled with self-pride" as an embassy with Pike's party, but he soon became tired and returned.
+White Hair treated Pike with hospitality, and sent his son (named No Ears or Sans Oreilles ) "a discontented young fellow, filled with self-pride" as an embassy with Pike's party, but he soon became tired and returned.

-He died, probably after the last date mentioned, at his village in Vernon County, Missouri; and was buried in a stone tomb, on the summit of Blue Mound.
+When Old White Hair died, probably before the first date mentioned in first treaty, at his village in Vernon County, Missouri; and was buried in a stone tomb, on the summit of Blue Mound.
 The grave was afterward vandalized by treasure seekers.
 Prior to 1850, the chief parts of the skeleton were taken there from by Judge Charles H. Allen ("Horse Allen").